chrisgrieser/alfred-bibtex-citation-picker/README.md

 - __Force Buffer Reload__: Force a reload of the citation picker.
 Mostly for debugging purposes.

-## Recommended Citation
+## Cite this software project

-Please cite this software project as (APA):
+If you want to mention this software project in an academic publication, please cite it as:

 ```txt
 Grieser, C. (2023).
 Supercharged Citation Picker [Computer software].